Geotechnicians collect and analyse geological data from rock, soil and water samples.

 - environmental science

 You may be able to start as a junior technician and work your way up.
-You'll need a minimum of 5 GCSEs (A* to C), and 2 A levels, including maths and sciences.
+You'll need a minimum of 5 GCSEs at grades 9 to 4 (A* to C), and 2 A levels, including maths and sciences.
 Equivalent qualifications may be accepted.

 You’ll find it useful to have work experience in the field or a laboratory.
 The Geological Society has information on careers in geology and how to find work placements.